intershop/helm-charts/charts/pwa/docs/migrate-to-1.0.0.md

 # Migration to 1.0.0

 > [!IMPORTANT]
 > 1.0.0 is a **major, breaking restructure** of the PWA Helm chart.
-Almost every value has
+Almost every value has moved or been renamed.
-> moved or been renamed.
-Read this guide and adapt your values file **before** upgrading.
+> Read this guide and adapt your values file **before** upgrading.

 The two tiers are now first-class, explicitly-named sections:

 - the **SSR application** (previously configured at the **top level**, resources named `*-pwa-main`) is now under **`app`** (resources named `*-pwa-app`);
 - the **nginx reverse proxy** (previously under **`cache`**, resources named `*-pwa-cache`) is now under **`proxy`** (resources named `*-pwa-proxy`).

+> [!TIP]
+> You don't have to hunt down every obsolete key by hand.
+> If a removed or renamed 0.x value is still present, `helm install`/`upgrade`/`template` **fails fast** with a message naming the key and its 1.0.0 replacement.
+> Fix the reported key and re-run until it succeeds.

 ## Values mapping (0.13.0 → 1.0.0)